tronprotocol/documentation/TRON_Development/TRON_Loan_EN.md

 #### Repayment

 There are currently two repayment methods:

-+ If the project completes a new round of financing, total investment will equal to 80% of the company’s new valuation, and will be converted into equity for the developer’s company.
++ If the developer’s project completes a new round of financing, the loan of USD$100,000 will be converted to its equivalent in equity, at 80% of the company’s new valuation amount.
+[USD$100,000 / (0.80 x New Valuation)]

-+ Loans provided by TRON will be interest-free for the first three years, after which the developer shall repay the principal balance of USD$100,000.
++ Loans provided through TRON LOAN will be interest-free for the first 18 months.
+The  developer shall repay the principal balance of USD$100,000 within 18 months, either in USD or mainstream digital asset equivalent at the time of repayment.

-The scope of eligible projects includes but is not limited to the following blockchain-based developments:

 By setting up TRON LOAN, TRON aims to expand and strengthen its network ecosystem, instead of seeking short-term commercial gains.
 If projects fail due to force majeure, the developer does not need to repay the principal balance.